Whatever Happened to Great Service?

 On a recent trip to the Rocky Mountains, I rented a car from one of these new Companies, a kind of ‘airbnb for car rentals’, where individuals rent out their cars via an app.
 It’s a decent concept and the ‘hosts’ are very nice but you can never get away from the fact it is their own car and they will often send ‘tips’ on how to drive and ‘suggestions’ to maybe run it through the car wash before returning.
 That’s in between taking an album full of photos of the outside and inside of the vehicle before and after.

-Does there come a point then when all that faffing around makes it more trouble than the few $$ you might save by renting in the first place.
+Does there come a point then when all that faffing around makes it more trouble than the few $$ you might save by renting in the first place?
 Is there something to be said for the nameless, faceless transaction of going to a rental car, choosing which one you want and driving away, then returning without feeling guilty you haven’t washed it?

 The hotel industry panicked for a while when companies like Airbnb came in and started stealing market share.
 Hosts would often leave homemade breads, helpful tips on the area and a warm welcome.
 They shouldn’t have worried as service levels soon dipped.
 Before long, you were checking yourself in and being presented with a rule book of do’s and don’ts (including taking the trash out on trash days), all while worried about being graded as a guest at the end of it.
 No surprise to hear many people are returning to hotels where their trash will be emptied daily for them and they won’t have to strip their beds when they leave.